© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three adjoining Prehistoric linear boundaries on Bearah Tor, 687m SW of Nodmans Bowda Farm is a scheduled monument protected by Historic England under reference 1010220.
 View the official record →

-Three adjoining Prehistoric linear boundaries is a system of ancient earthworks located on Bearah Tor, approximately 687 metres south-west of Nodmans Bowda Farm in Cornwall.
+Three adjoining Prehistoric linear boundaries is a system of ancient field divisions located on Bearah Tor in Cornwall, situated approximately 687 metres south-west of Nodmans Bowda Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010220.

 Three adjoining Prehistoric linear boundaries on Bearah Tor, 687m SW of Nodmans Bowda Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010220.